-If you already appoint us as your consultant, we will write the project proposal for you.
+If you already appoint us as your consultant, we can help you to craft the project proposal for you.
 We have experience in navigating through the process.

 How long do I have to wait to know the results of my application?

 There is no fixed timeline.
 It may take 1 to 2 months.
-Do understand Enterprise Singapore is running a lean team to handle EDG.
+Do understand that Enterprise Singapore is running a lean team to handle EDG.

 Can I start on an EDG project whilst applying for EDG?